AugustNing/princeton-food/README.md

 **Winberies** - pretty good american eats with good atmosphere.
 When we have faculty candidates we sometimes will take them here for lunch.
 I think they have a bar here?

 **La Mezzaluna** - Italian food on Witherspoon.
 They have a nice area for outdoor dining.
-Food is pretty tasty.
+Good balance between being fancy and price.

+**Teresa Caffe** - popular joint for casual italian food.
+Pizzas are good

 **Mistral** - American fine dining with a focus on seafood.
 The food is actually really good abet sort of pricey (esp cocktails).
 I recommend going tapas style with appetizers since the entrees are overpriced.

+**Agricola** - American fine dining with good vegetarian options.

+**The Dinky Bar** - fine dining, I would recommend their cocktails over their food.

-Ramen and Boba - ok this is sort of a complaint more than a suggestion, but there are like four boba cafes and four ramen restaurants all within 5 mins walking distance, what the hell.
+Ramen and Boba - More of a complaint than a suggestion, but there are like four boba cafes and four ramen restaurants all within 5 mins walking distance, what the hell.

-Boba: **Kung Fu Tea** on Nassau St is a large standard chain, **Ficus** near Equad (has a food menu and pretty popular for lunch) is nice and boujee, **Junbi** on Witherspoon St (smaller chain) is more matcha but also has boba, an **MTea** on Nassau St (20 feet away from Kung Fu Tea lol), and **Fresh O Tea** near equad.
+Boba: **Kung Fu Tea** on Nassau St is a large standard chain, **Ficus** near Equad (has a food menu and pretty popular for lunch) is nice and boujee, **Junbi** on Witherspoon St (smaller chain) is more matcha but also has boba, an **MTea** on Nassau St (20 feet away from Kung Fu Tea lol), and **Fresh O Tea** near equad (they also have food).
 I like Junbi best

 Ramen/noodles - **Purinsu Ramen**, **Lan Ramen** (this place is actually chinese beef noodles and other Chinese food, not japanese ramen), **Ajiten**, **Ani Ramen**, **Noodle House** (this is the same location as kung fu tea, they have Pho too).
 I personally like Lan Ramen.

 **Small World Coffee/Sakrid/Rojo** - 3 coffee places near campus.
 I personally like small world best since they are closest to equad.

-**Princeton Coffehouse** - student run cafe in the bottom of campus club (eating club on the corner of Prospect and Washington.
-It’s open to everyone!).
+**Princeton Coffee Club** - student run cafe in the bottom of campus club (eating club on the corner of Prospect and Washington.
+It’s open to everyone!) and NCW/Yeh.
 I think they have the cheapest coffee

 **Murray-Dodge Cafe** - on campus in the basement of Murray-Dodge and they have free coffee, tea, and cookies.
 It's a popular spot for undergrads to study.

-**Mochinut** - opened in late 2022, this has mochi donuts, rice hot dogs, and boba.
+**Chez Alice** - very cute french cafe with fancy deserts.
+Their cakes are tasty and good for birthdays/celebrations.

 **Bent Spoon** - great ice cream with interesting rotating flavors - may have a long line during the summer.
-There’s a story to this, but Bent Spoon is the reason i committed to princeton lol
+One of the reasons i committed to Princeton is Bent Spoon

 **Halo Pub** - also great ice cream!
 More traditional flavors and usually a shorter line that bent spoon.
 If there’s a long line at bent spoon you can walk 2 min to halo pub instead